-Every post should have a share button for Facebook, Twitter, and yes, Google+.
-Google’s quiet little network is a whole ‘nother discussion.
-But it’s a common option, if not a popular network.
+Every post should have a share button for Facebook and Twitter.
 And since we’re talking about business blog posts and LinkedIn, obviously include LinkedIn as well.
 Probably leave off Pinterest unless your posts include recipes, crafts, or other creative pursuits suited to that network.

 In addition to LinkedIn, include share buttons for options popular with professionals and business users.
 Add click to share by email, click to print, and click to copy URL.

 Do you want to show your LinkedIn profile on your website?
 The Embedded Profile plugin has you covered.
 This element shows your picture and a few important details.
 It also functions as a link to your LinkedIn page.

 The important thing to remember about this tool is that it’s a glorified window sticker announcing the fact that you’re on LinkedIn.
 Great!
 Who cares.
 Everyone savvy enough worth talking to is on LinkedIn already.
 I do think it’s worthwhile to include a link to your LinkedIn profile, but using LinkedIn’s own plugin won’t get you extra points.

 Besides, I think it’s oversized, outdated and plain ugly to look at.
 Where are you going to put that?
 If anywhere, choose the bottom of your personal bio page, after the last paragraph.
 And to fulfill the function of telling the world about your LinkedIn page and inviting them to follow you, include a link in your website footer.
 If possible, use a mini icon.
 You may already have other social media networks linked to from icons like this.